pg-format/pg-formatter/README.md

 # PG formatter

-This repository contains a parser and formatter of **PG format** for labeled property graphs and a web application to validate and beautify PG format.
+This repository contains a parser and formatter of **PG format** for labeled property graphs and a web application to validate, format, and visualize PG format.

 ## PG format